Pardot now says Account Engagement

 Salesforce now appears to have removed all or nearly all instances of the name Pardot from the application.
 It’s no secret that I, and many Salesforce consultants and end users, prefer the name Pardot.

 I decided to start a running tab of reasons why Pardot is the better name, and why Account Engagement may just work out.
-If you’ve come across a reason that supports either of the names and it’s not listed here, please feel free to let us know!

 Why Pardot is the better name